lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-25-self-signed-ssl-certificate.md

 _Source:_ [https://support.apple.com/en-us/HT210176](https://support.apple.com/en-us/HT210176)

-## Generate Self-signed TLS (SSL) Certificate
+## Generate a self-signed SSL certificate

-So to meet these requirements we will need to create an config file for OpenSSL.
+So to meet these requirements we will need to create a config file for OpenSSL.

 It's best to save this file in your project, as it will be project specific depending on the domain name you want to use locally.
 Create a new text file called `openssl.cnf`